andreisas/portofolio-fullstack/README.md

 - View docs locally after starting the API: http://localhost:4000/docs
 - The spec contains request/response examples and schemas for `User` and `Project`.

+## Roadmap & Vision

+See `ROADMAP.md` for the project vision, target personas, MVP features and prioritized next steps.

 ## CI and Linting

 CI runs tests and checks.
 Consider adding OpenAPI validation to CI (Spectral) if you rely on contract guarantees.